-Message Queuing Telemetry Transport protocol, or we can say MQTT protocol, is a message transmission protocol based on the lightweight, publish-subscribe network model.
-It runs over the TCP/IP and provides ordered, lossless, and bi-directional connections.
-Ursalink LoRaWAN gateway with the embedded Network Server software support MQTT forwarding.
-It can forward the sensor data from LoRaWAN network to MQTT Broker(Server), and vice verse.
+Message Queuing Telemetry Transport protocol, or we can say MQTT protocol, is a messaging protocol based on the lightweight, publish-subscribe network model.
+It runs over the TCP/IP and provides ordered, lossless, and bi-directional connections, and does not explicitly support the request-response message exchange pattern.
+Ursalink LoRaWAN® gateway with the embedded LoRaWAN® Network Server software support MQTT message forwarding.
+It can forward the sensor data from LoRaWAN® network to MQTT Broker(Server), and vice versa.

-Based on that understanding, MQTT-enabled gateway is a LoRaWAN gateway that support MQTT forwarding, then why it is so important to a LoRawan gateway?
+Based on that understanding, an MQTT-enabled gateway is a LoRaWAN® gateway that supports MQTT forwarding, then why it is so important to a LoRaWAN® gateway?

 - Use the publish-subscribe message model to provide one-to-many message publish and decoupled applications;

-- There are three Quality of Service (QoS) levels in MQTT:
+- There are three Quality of Service (QoS) levels:

 - “At most once”- delivery message at most once, where messages arrive according to the best efforts of the underlying TCP/IP network, which means that message loss or duplication, introduced by software or other causes, can occur.
-It doesn’t matter in some applications as the messages transmission will be performed again, such as in the environmental monitoring, temperature monitoring.
+It doesn’t matter in some applications as the transmission of the message will be performed again, such as in environmental monitoring, temperature monitoring.

-- “At least once”- deliver message at least once, which guarantees that amessage is delivered at least one time to the receiver, but duplicates may occur.
+- “At least once”- deliver the message at least once, which guarantees that a message is delivered at least one time to the receiver, but duplicates may occur.

 - Small transmission and a small header, whose fixed-length is just 2 bytes, and protocol exchanges are minimized to reduce network traffic.